 In Ireland, bachelor’s degrees are made free for Irish citizens and other citizens from EU/EEA countries as well as Switzerland.
-The Higher Education Authorities (HEA) takes care of the costs.
+The Higher Education Authorities (HEA) take care of the costs.

 Tuition fees in Ireland also vary, depending on the school and level of studies.
 Of course, private schools are more expensive than public schools.
 However, as an undergraduate, you are likely to pay between €9 000 and €5 000 per annum.
 Likewise, postgraduate students would pay between €9 150 and €37 000 per annum.

 Additionally, you are expected to pay around €2 500 – €3 000 per year for student services and they include examination entries, support for clubs and societies, and so on.
-The fee varies from one university to another and is subsequent to yearly change.
+The fee varies from one university to another and is after yearly changes.

-Living expenses in Ireland vary, depending on your location, type of accommodation, lifestyle and personal expenditure.
-You might spend, on the average, between €7 000 and €15 000 per annum.
-Included are rents, electricity, food, books, healthcare, travelling, social expenses, and so on.
+Living expenses in Ireland vary, depending on your location, type of accommodation, lifestyle, and personal expenditure.
+You might spend, on average, between €7 000 and €15 000 per annum.
+Included are rent, electricity, food, books, healthcare, traveling, social expenses, and so on.
 For those living outside Dublin, the rents and prices of goods are relatively cheaper.

 Working as a Student

 There are conditions for students who hold a work permit to work beyond the statutory hours of the week.
 You can work for as much as 40 hours per week.
-This usually happen during the months of June to September (that is, during the summer holidays) and between 15th December to 15th January (during the short holiday period).
+This usually happens from June to September (that is, during the summer holidays) and between the 15th of December and to 15th of January (during the short holiday period).
 Also, the permission to work ceases the moment your student’s Stamp 2 immigration permission expires.

 Recommended Video: 10 Countries You Can Study Abroad Without IELTS or TOEFL + Universities